4-Ingredient Chia Seed Pudding

 This creamy 4-Ingredient Chia Seed Pudding recipe is packed with fiber and probiotics to support gut health.
 It’s an easy snack or make-ahead breakfast option.
 This recipe works all year long – just swap the fruits for something seasonal!

-There are so many different chia pudding flavour combinations out there, as well as endless ways to top it.
-Many chia pudding recipes call for using different plant-based milks (such as almond milk), but I love using kefir to switch things up.
 Kefir is a fermented yogurt drink that is rich in good-for-the-gut probiotics.
-Paired with the high fibre and omega-3 content of chia seeds, this kefir chia pudding can help to promote gut health!
+When paired with the high fibre and omega-3 content of chia seeds, this kefir chia pudding can help to promote gut health!

 If you don’t like kefir or prefer a dairy-free recipe, feel free to swap the kefir with a plant-based milk of your choice.
 I have an entire post dedicated to cow’s milk alternatives, if you need help choosing one!

 To start, I like to mix the chia seeds and any DRY ingredient into a large bowl or jar.

 By mixing the dry ingredients together first, it ensures that everything is evenly dispersed.
 For this recipe, that means mixing the chia seeds with the cinnamon.

 Next, you’ll want to mix any wet/liquid ingredients together.
 For this recipe, that’s the kefir and maple syrup.